TimurKaramenderes/TimurKaramenderes.github.io/README.md

-# Hi, I'm Timur :joy:.
+# Hi, I'm Timur 🌐.
 Nice to meet u!
 --------------------------------------

 This repo is a simple exo where Im supposed to learn an HTML/CSS project.